jko206/misterjko/Precision/README.md

 ### Math Operations
 PrecisionJS supplies some basic arithmetic methods that users might find useful.
 The list is sure to grow in the future, but for now PrecisionJS has the following.
-As of version 1, math operation only work on non scinot splums.
+As of version 1, math operation only work on non-scinot splums.

 #### Precision.primeFactorize()